 6. July 19, 2013: Wrigley Field in Chicago

 By now a seasoned rock phenomenon, Pearl Jam rolled into the Windy City in 2013 for two shows at the home of frontman Vedder’s beloved Cubs.
 Mother Nature refused to cooperate that night, and heavy storms ended up interrupting the proceedings soon after the seventh song in Pearl Jam’s set.
 Thick clouds drenched the Pearl Jam faithful, most of whom waited for more than two hours for the band’s show to continue—and it did.
 Pearl Jam rewarded the audience with another 29 tunes, including Eddie’s solo rendition of Cubs anthem “All the Way,” bringing late Hall of Famer Ernie Banks out onto the stage to prolonged applause and eventual chants of “Ernie, Ernie!”
 That night also marked the first time they performed Lightning Bolt’s title track live.
-The boys rocked on until after 2 a.m., returning the next night for another powerful performance—and to this day, Pearl Jam’s yet to return to Wrigley to play.
+The boys rocked on until after 2 a.m., returning the next night for another powerful performance.